Fresh Cherry Scone Recipe

 I’m also freaking out over this Cast Iron Scone Pan, it’s from Old Mountain a super-sweet and thoughtful friend gave it to me, so I made scones to thank her….she said she was in a store on the way home from a trip and was trying to decide which piece of cast iron to get me then she saw the scone pan and knew that was the one she would get, she said it’s because she loves my scones and they are her favorite thing I make.
 She is one of my official samplers.
 She lives across the street and gets to try EVERYTHING!

-I LOVE her so much for thinking of me, and I am LOVING this scone pan more than I can possible say!
+I LOVE her so much for thinking of me, and I am LOVING this scone pan more than I can possibly say!

 The scones baked up light and fluffy, it must be the design that helps them rise so much.

-- 1 cup fresh cherries, pitted and cut into quarters
+- 1 cup fresh cherries, measure after pitting and cutting in half or quarters

 - 1 teaspoon vanilla extract